5 REASONS WHY YOU SHOULD BUY SKIS, NOW.

 You’ll be better able to articulate what you want your skis to do for you, and what you like and don’t like about your current pair.
 Also, spring brings every kind of snow—from sneaky pow dumps to bulletproof groomers to glorious slush bumps—which gives you the opportunity to evaluate what your current skis’ strengths and weaknesses are.

-When time is on your side (read: now), you can talk through materials, shapes, flexes, and graphics with Wagner’s experts to your heart’s content, and work directly with a contracted designer for your top sheet.
+3) When time is on your side (read: now), you can talk through materials, shapes, and flexes with Wagner’s experts to your heart’s content—and work directly with our graphics team for your top sheet.
 (Take a spin through our graphics gallery to give you some inspiration.)

-Having those new skis on their way will also motivate you to stay fit—nothing inspires dry land training like a shiny new pair of boards.
-(Check out our fitness and nutrition articles for some ski-specific workouts to keep you in top shape and help you prevent injury.)
+4) Having those new skis on their way will also motivate you to stay fit—nothing inspires dry land training like a shiny new pair of boards.
+(Check out our fitness and nutrition articles for some ski-specific workouts to keep you in top shape through the non-ski season and help you prevent injury.)

 Talk to a designer now.
 Your skis will be ready when you are!